Tam Le (PhD, 2016)

 Concurrent affiliation:

-Visiting Scientist, Functional Analytic Learning Team, RIKEN Center for Advanced Intelligence Project (RIKEN AIP).
+Visiting Scientist, Functional Analytic Learning Team, RIKEN AIP.

 Assistant Professor, The Graduate School for Advanced Studies (SOKENDAI).